 A Guide to Recovery Nutrition for Youth Athletes

-With the intense sporting, schooling and social demands youth athletes have, recovery can often be one of the biggest challenges.
-Finding time for a nutritious meal, late at night, after a grueling day spent between the classroom and gym can be a tough ask.
+With the intense sporting, schooling and social demands youth athletes have, recovery can often be one of their biggest challenges.
+Finding time for a nutritious meal, late at night, after a grueling day spent between the classroom and gym can be a tough ask for busy parents.
 Especially if there’s a long commute home and a late-night finish.

-But going to bed on an empty stomach after a heavy session could ultimately cost you your place on the podium.
-Making sure you fuel your body with exactly what it needs after a session is essential for winning performances and more importantly, health, growth and development of all young athletes.
+But going to bed on an empty stomach after a heavy session could ultimately cost your child's place on the podium.
+Making sure they fuel their bodies with exactly what it needs after a session is essential for winning performances.
+More importantly it will also support the health, growth and development of all young athletes.

 Post-training nutrition can be broken down into three simple categories; refuel, repair and rehydrate.